Raidriar796/Resonite-On-Steam-Deck/README.md

 It is possible to install ReShade on a Steam Deck, not only that but it does work with Resonite.

 Now why would you want to do this?
 Currently the only options we have for antialiasing are FXAA and CTAA (with the launch argument `-ctaa`).
 Both aren't exactly great and some users, *myself included,* disable FXAA with a mod.
 Despite the increased jagged edges, it helps readability and clarity.

-This can be extended by supplying SMAA through ReShade for even better visuals.
-Of course, with ReShade installed you can use a plethora of other shaders, but the goal here is to at least get SMAA working.
+This can be extended by supplying SMAA and Contrast Adaptive Sharpening (CAS) through ReShade for even better visuals.
+Of course, with ReShade installed you can use a plethora of other shaders, but the goal here is to at least get SMAA and CAS working.
 (I do not recommend this if you're not disabling FXAA, the visuals just get muddier)

 ***Discliamer: This is assuming you're using Proton, this part of the guide will be updated when the native build is in a more functional state***